Create an Exploration Report in Google Analytics 4

 The third option is ‘Last row’.
 This means the segment is displayed last in every row and it looks like this.

 Finally, ‘Last column.
-This means the segment is shown after all column dimensions.
+This means the segment shows after all column dimensions.

 This is where you select the dimension for the rows in your report.
 Here I have selected browser for my table, and so each row displays a different browser in the table.